 On May 21, 2019, a Canadian subsidiary of the Company entered into a non-significant business combination for a consideration at closing of \$7,500,000.
-The agreement signed with the sellers contains a contingent consideration of \$500,000, conditional on sales-based financial milestones being reached by December 31, 2020.
+The agreement signed with the sellers contains a contingent consideration of \$500,000, conditional on sales-based financial milestones for the year ended December 31, 2020.
+On that date, the Company measured the fair value of the contingent consideration payable related to the non-significant business combination at \$Nil.